 Size and Weight Comparison

-The size of a lens is an important deciding factor when comparing two lenses.
+The size of a lens is a crucial factor to consider when comparing two lenses.
 Carl Zeiss Distagon T1,4/35 ZM is the longer of the two lenses at 65mm.
 The Leica Summilux-M 35mm f1.4 ASPH with a length of 46mm, is 19mm shorter.
 Besides being longer, the Carl Zeiss Distagon T1,4/35 ZM also has a larger diameter of 63mm compared to the Leica Summilux-M 35mm f1.4 ASPH's 56mm diameter.

-The weight of a lens is as important as its external dimensions, especially if you are planning to hand hold your camera and lens combination for longer periods.
+The weight of a lens is equally significant as its external dimensions, particularly if you intend to handhold your camera and lens combination for extended periods.
 Leica Summilux-M 35mm f1.4 ASPH weighs 320g, 16% (61g) lighter than the Carl Zeiss Distagon T1,4/35 ZM's weight of 381g.

 Lens Mounts